weiguangcui/Gadget4/documentation/04_config-options.md

-This option can be used to replace the default communication pattern used in the domain decomposition (and also in FOF and SUBFIND) which is based on a hypercube with synchronous MPI_Sendrecv() calls, with a bunch of asynchronous communications.
+This option can be used to replace the default communication pattern used in the domain decomposition (and also in FOF and SUBFIND) which is based on a hypercube with synchronous myMPI_Sendrecv() calls, with a bunch of asynchronous communications.
 This should be faster in principle, but it also tends to result in a huge number of simultaneously open communication requests which can also choke the